adkendall/DHPDocs/docs/FHIR Implementation/fhir_ecs.rst

 **Base Fhir Resource:** http://hl7.org/fhir/DSTU2/composition.html

-**Description**: DhpEcsMedicalRecord is a profile based upon the Composition resource and is used to give structure to the contained resources (MedicationStement and AllergyIntolerence) to provide service users with a view of their summary record as known to their GP.
+**Description**: DhpEcsMedicalRecord is a profile based upon the Composition resource and is used to give structure to the contained resources (MedicationStatement and AllergyIntolerence) to provide service users with a view of their summary record as known to their GP.

 .. figure:: ../../img/DhpEcsMedicalRecord_forge.png
    :scale: 75 %